Most People Don't Expect AI to Benefit Them. What Can We Do About That?

 1. Embrace Specificity

-Rather than pursuing trust in "AI" as a monolithic category, focus on specific applications in specific contexts.
-Trust in AI-assisted medical diagnosis involves different considerations than trust in AI-generated art or AI-powered hiring systems.
-Each application carries unique stakes, users, and ethical dimensions.
+Rather than pursuing trust in or expected benefits from "AI" as a monolithic category, focus on specific applications that provide tangible value in specific contexts.
+Benefits from AI-assisted medical diagnosis involve different considerations than benefits from AI-generated art or AI-powered productivity tools.
+Each application carries a unique value proposition and requires different kinds of buy-in from different users.

 2. Restore Agency Through Language